roger-castaldo/MQContract/Core/Readme.md

 ##### Summary

-Thrown when a query call message is recieved without proper data
+Thrown when a query call message is received without proper data

 <a name='T-MQContract-MessageChannelNullException'></a>
 ## MessageChannelNullException `type`